Independent School Information for Administrators

 Independent schools are regulated by the Independent School Act (PDF).
-The Office of the Inspector of Independent Schools administers the Act as well as any regulations, Minister’s orders and inspector’s orders made under the Act.
+The Independent Schools Branch administers the Act as well as any regulations, Minister’s orders and inspector’s orders made under the Act.

 - Issuing or amending orders to provide operational administration of the Independent School Act